 The UCLA Department of Neurology Diversity in Training Scholarship Program (NDSP) provides a fully supported elective to rising junior and senior U.S. medical students who are from traditionally underrepresented groups in medicine.
 The goal of the program is to expose these traditionally underrepresented medical students from institutions outside of the Los Angeles region to an academic neurology program, and to the broad range of sub-specialties within the field.
 UCLA Neurology is a top-ten neuroscience department and training program with clinical activities at a state-of-the art hospital and adjacent clinics that support clinical care across all neurology subspecialties.
 UCLA Neurology has deep clinical and basic research programs that combine with excellent and diverse clinical care to make for a vibrant intellectual environment.
 Of course, UCLA is 15 minutes from the beach and 10 minutes from the mountains, so that more than the intellectual environment is great at UCLA.

-Applications for VSAS will be accepted from prospective third- and fourth-year medical students at the time they are applying for electives through the Student Affairs Office at the David Geffen School of Medicine at UCLA.
+Applications for VSAS will be accepted from prospective fourth-year medical students (or students in their final year of medical school) at the time they are applying for electives through the Student Affairs Office at the David Geffen School of Medicine at UCLA.
 Interested applicants are also encouraged to directly contact UCLA Neurology with questions.
 Medical students meeting the following criteria are encouraged to apply:

 UCLA Department of Neurology, Medical Education Office

 Los Angeles, CA 90095-1769

 Email Rebecca Reyes at: [email protected]

 Scholarship awardees will be selected by members of the UCLA Department of Neurology Diversity in Training Committee.